-- LSR interrupt is cleared by reading all characters with errors out of the RX FIFO. - RXRDY interrupt is cleared by reading data until FIFO falls below the trigger level. - RXRDY Time-out interrupt is cleared by reading RHR. - TXRDY interrupt is cleared by a read to the ISR register or writing to THR. - MSR interrupt is cleared by a read to the MSR register. - Xoff interrupt is cleared when Xon character(s) is received. - Special character interrupt is cleared by a read to ISR. - RTS# and CTS# flow control interrupts are cleared by a read to the MSR register.
+- LSR interrupt is cleared by reading all characters with errors out of the RX FIFC - RXRDY interrupt is cleared by reading data until FIFO falls below the trigger level. - RXRDY Time-out interrupt is cleared by reading RHR. - TXRDY interrupt is cleared by a read to the ISR register or writing to THR. - MSR interrupt is cleared by a read to the MSR register. - GPIO interrupt is cleared by reading the IOState register. - Xoff interrupt is cleared when Xon character(s) is received. - Special character interrupt is cleared by a read to ISR. - RTS# and CTS# flow control interrupts are cleared by a read to the MSR register.